-- 1. What Rosuvastatin is and what it is used for - 2.
-What you need to know before you take Rosuvastatin - 3.
-How to take Rosuvastatin - 4.
-Possible side effects - 5.
-How to store Rosuvastatin - 6.
-Contents of the pack and other information
+- What Rosuvastatin tablets are and what they are used for What you need to know before you take Rosuvastatin - tablets 3) How to take Rosuvastatin tablets - 4) Possible side effects - 5) How to store Rosuvastatin tablets - 6) Contents of the pack and other information

-1. What Rosuvastatin is and what it is used for
+1. What Rosuvastatin tablets are and what they are used for

-Rosuvastatin belongs to a group of medicines called statins.
+Rosuvastatin tablets belong to a group of medicines called statins.

-You have been prescribed Rosuvastatin because:
+You have been prescribed Rosuvastatin tablets because:

 - You have a high cholesterol level.
 This means you are at risk from a heart attack or stroke.
-Rosuvastatin is used in adults, adolescents and children 6 years or older to treat high cholesterol. - You have been advised to take a statin, because changing your diet and doing more exercise were not enough to correct your cholesterol levels.
-You should continue with your cholesterol-lowering diet and exercise while you are taking Rosuvastatin.
+Rosuvastatin tablets are used in adults, adolescents and children 6 years or older to treat high cholesterol. - You have been advised to take a statin, because changing your diet and doing more exercise were not enough to correct your cholesterol levels.
+You should continue with your cholesterol-lowering diet and exercise while you are taking Rosuvastatin tablets. - 8 mm